Code Documentation

 Interaction

-There's a set of operators defined in operators.py which are used to create the interaction between the user and the addon.
-Note that the addon also has to define operators for basic interactions like selection or calling the context menu due to the fact that entities are implemented from scratch.
+There's a set of operators defined in operators.py which are used to create the interaction between the user and the extension.
+Note that the extension also has to define operators for basic interactions like selection or calling the context menu due to the fact that entities are implemented from scratch.

-The addon also makes heavy use of workspacetools.
+The extension also makes heavy use of workspacetools.
 Note that they depend on some functionality defined in the StatefulOperator class to display the correct description and get the tools shortcuts.

 NOTE: Tools that need to be able to select entities have to use the preselection gizmo in order to get updated selection.